TABLE OF CONTENTS

 If you have already thought about starting a cash discount program and are ready to take the plunge to implement it right away, then there is no better time than the present to get started.
 Save on credit card processing fees and recover some of that lost revenue right away by reading the short guide below.

-Offering a discount for cash payment is a great way to get more customers paying with cash rather than cards.
+Offering a discount for cash payment is a great way to get more customers to pay with cash rather than cards.
 Setting up a cash payment program is not an overly complex process.
 However, it’s important to work with a merchant processing company that is adept at retail businesses to ensure all respective laws are followed.
 Here are the steps necessary to implement the program:

 - Decide on the discount amount – You will need to determine the size of the discount offered for cash (it’s usually a percentage of the purchase price).
 It’s important to take into account your average profit margin per item as well as the percent saved on credit card processing.
-Many merchants work with tighter margins because of Internet competition.
+Many merchants work with tighter margins because of eCommerce competition.
 You don’t want to lose money by offering a cash discount.

 - Determine how the program will work – Will your cash discount apply to actual cash-only transactions, or will it also apply to gift cards?
 It’s often a good idea to include gift cards if you already use them because it’s another incentive for customers to buy prepaid cards which can lead to new customers that haven’t previously frequented your business.
 Consult your business’ monthly statements to determine if this makes sense for you before you make any concrete decisions.